123mpozzi/mviewer/README.md

-# 3D Model Viewer for fine-tuning
+# 3D Model Viewer to help fine-tuning

 Render 3D models in different environments, and catch lots of screenshot samples.